 These research facilities include Biopac systems for testing hypotheses that involve measuring responses such as EEG, galvanic skin resistance, and reaction time, as well as eye-tracking systems and other tools for investigating perceptual action and vision systems.
 Computer-based testing rooms allow for students enrolled in lab-based courses to collect data for lab assignments and also support more advanced independent research projects and senior thesis work.
-Computer workstations with specialized software (such as E-prime and SuperLab) for the development of experiments as well as data analyses (e.g., SPSS) are available for student use as well.
+Computer workstations with specialized software (such as E-prime and SuperLab) for the development of experiments as well as data analyses (e.g., SPSS, JMP, and R) are available for student use as well.

 PS 101 Students—Research Participation